ltn22/yang-evol/draft-toutain-schc-universal-option.md

 * The space-id defines the protocol namespace (e.g., CoAP, TCP), with values provided by the SCHC Working Group

-* The option-value contains the actual option number as defined in the protocol's IANA registry
+* The option-id contains the actual option identifier as defined in the protocol's IANA registry

-* The remaining elements (field-length, field-position, etc.) function as they do in the standard entry structure, but they will be diffentely identified.
+* The remaining elements (field-length, field-position, etc.) function as they do in the standard entry structure, but they will be diffently identified.

 This approach maintains the semantic efficiency of SCHC while eliminating the need for protocol-to-FID mappings.